 When you’re trying to build a brand and get your products out in front of people, one of the most important things you can do is establish credibility.
 People are highly skeptical about new brands these days because there are so many scams out there—it’s hard to know who to trust.

 So what can you do to make yourself stand out from the crowd?
 Here are some suggestions:

 You need to have a website, social media accounts (ideally on multiple platforms), and an email list for all of those accounts.
 If you have these things and regularity post social media content, people will be more likely to trust that you’re a legitimate company, because they can find you easily.

-It is also worth taking care of your online presence through SEO activities.
+It is also worth taking care of your online presence through SEO activities and using a rank tracker for your content.
 Ranking as high as possible in the SERPs helps increase organic traffic and attracts new customers.
 However, be sure to do this smartly and use proven tools where you can check your website’s visibility, analyze your competitors, search for relevant seo keywords and plan and create the perfect content for your website.

 2. Use reputable partnerships

 If you can partner with or get testimonials from people who already have credibility in your industry, that will help to get your name out there and make it seem like you’re trustworthy too.